-The Security menu contains the Download Enable option.
+The Security menu contains the download enable option.
 This option determines whether your dealer can access the system remotely.

-To program the Download enable option:
+To program the download enable option, do the following:

 - 1. Enter the System programming menu. - 2.
 Scroll up/down to Security, then press Enter. - 3.
 Scroll up/down to Download enable, then press Enter. - 4.
-The current value of this option now flashes On/off. - 5.
-Scroll up/down to the desired value, then press Enter. - 6.
-Press STATUS repeatedly to exit.
+The current value of this option now flashes.
+Scroll up/down to toggle this option on/off, then press Enter. - 5.
+Press Status repeatedly to exit.